gkikola/simplecalc/README.md

 ## Features

-- Easy to read 10-digit display with commas for digit grouping
+- Easy-to-read 10-digit display with commas for digit grouping
 - Supports standard arithmetic operations and square roots
 - Can perform percentage calculations including tax and discounts
 - Includes memory storage and recall functions